Dental Treatment > Implants

 What are Dental Implants?

-Implants can be used for:-
+Dental implants can be used for:-

 - Replacement of single or multiple teeth, either individually or two can be linked to make a bridge to support several teeth.